zerotypic/wilhelm/README.md

 ## Dependencies

 wilhelm requires a working async event loop in IDAPython.
-The easiest way to get this is by installing `qasync`, which provides a Qt-based event loop.
+The easiest way to get this is by installing [qasync](https://github.com/CabbageDevelopment/qasync/), which provides a Qt-based event loop.
 This loop must be initialized prior to loading wilhelm.

-The optional `path` feature requires `pyparsing`.
+The optional `path` feature requires [pyparsing](https://pypi.org/project/pyparsing/).

 ## Installation